-The General Data Protection Regulation (GDPR), takes effect May 25, will affect organizations worldwide.
+The General Data Protection Regulation (GDPR), took effect May 25, 2018, and affects organizations worldwide.
 Your privacy is important to Troy University.
 We endeavor to be transparent about how we collect, use and share information about you.
 We are bound by numerous U.S. statutes, best practices, and observe applicable principles of the GDPR.

 To the extent that Troy University divisions collect, use or retain personal data from persons in the EU (e.g., prospective students, students, scholars, research subjects, others), the requirements of this regulation may affect you, even if those individuals are not EU citizens.